Normally a minimum of a second-class Bachelor's degree from a UK university or an overseas qualification of an equivalent standard.

 Months of entry

-This programme, run in conjunction with the Anna Freud Centre, provides a unique foundation for individuals interested in pursuing a psychotherapy training or an academic career in childhood development.
-The programme combines psychoanalytic theory of development and inter-family relationships with year-long observations of infants, children and, in some cases, psychotherapists at work with families.
+This programme, run in conjunction with, and based at The Anna Freud National Centre for Children and Families, provides a unique foundation for individuals interested in pursuing a psychotherapy training or an academic career in childhood development.
+The programme combines psychoanalytic theory of development and inter-family relationships with year-long observations of infants and children and a research project.

 Qualification and course duration